jlararigger/jlr_sort_attributes/README.md

 **Install:**

-1- Copy in the scripts directory this script file.
+1- Copy this script file to your scripts directory.

 2- In the userSetup.py add the following lines: